GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ### 2021.12.30:  in Canary {: #canary-file-access }

-Service worker based Manifest V2 and Manifest V3 extensions can now use the Fetch API to request `file://` URLs.
-Access to `file://` URLs still requires that the user enable 'Allow access to File URLs' for the extension.
+Service worker-based Manifest V2 and Manifest V3 extensions can now use the Fetch API to request `file:`-scheme URLs.
+Access to `file:`-scheme URLs still requires that the user enable 'Allow access to File URLs' for the extension in the `chrome://extensions` page.

 ### 2021.12.28: Promise support for messaging APIs in Canary {: #canary-message-promise-support }